kleineluka/junelite/README.md

 - Scripts to help you in Unity, AudioLink, and so so much more!
 - You can find more info out on [my website](http://www.luka.moe/june), [my Booth.pm](https://lukasong.booth.pm/items/3463934) and [my Gumroad.com](https://lukasong.gumroad.com/l/juneshadernew)~

+# 👽 And can I compile it myself?!
+- Shaders don't need compiled!
+Just drag it into Unity.
+- However, the Github doesn't have the images for the UI editor.
+- You will need to get the images from the Booth/Gumroad package, or you will need to edit the editor file (.cs) to not require image resources.